remotelock/hiring-frontend-template/README.md

 whose name contain the string ome you would use the following URL:
 `http://localhost:4000/api/devices?name=ome`.

+Remember that when running on the device you may need some [additional configuration][running-on-device]

 # What's Important

 The goal of this challenge is to show familiarity with frontend